shabin5785/docker-learnings/README.md

  Two ports in hostmachine cannot be used multiple times.

- - "bridge" is the name of the default network created by docker that is NAT'ed to host ip
+ - "bridge" is the name of the default network created by docker that is NAT'ed to host ip "host" is the name of the host netwokr.
+We can attach contianers to this network but not recommended.  there is a . "none" network whihc is not attached to any network.